Update your filters to get more cards to display. Reach out if you are having any problems.

 Designed as a travel credit card, the 28 Degrees Platinum Credit Card can help cut down on all those pesky fees you pay when travelling overseas.
 You will pay no international transaction fees on purchases, and no currency conversion fees.
 On top of that, no annual fees.
 What a winner.

 Well, yes it is actually.
-The 28 Degrees Platinum Credit Card won the 2015 Canstar Award for best travel credit card.
+The 28 Degrees Platinum Credit Card won the 2015, 2016, 2017 and 2018 Canstar Award for best travel credit card.
 Want some extras?
 You got it.
 This card offers a 24/7 Platinum Concierge service and Fraud Protection Cover.

 Why should you choose these cards?